elkowar/yolk/README.md

 Have a look at our [documentation](https://elkowar.github.io/yolk/book) for more information on how to get started!

-## WARNING

-This is beta-quality software.
-In its current state, be careful trying this.
-Always make backups of everything before trying to use yolk, until it's in a stable state.

 ## The Concept

 Yolk allows you to use simple templates in your configuration files without having to worry about keeping a separate template file and the generated config file in sync.